alisiafadini/ROCKET/README.md

 pip install -e .
 ```

-Run `rk.score --help` after installation, if you saw normal doc strings without error, you are good to go.
+Run `rk.score --help` after installation, if you see a normal doc strings without errors, you are good to go!

 ### Citing